Samboja651/Addiction-Solver/README.md

 # Addiction-Solver
-A Web Application to help people overcome their Addiction
+A Web Application to help people overcome their Addiction.